 The name 'Mount McKinley' was subjected to intense

 That is putting it mildly.
 In actuality, that

-name has long been considered a tremendous insult by
+name was considered a tremendous insult by

-the people who actually live in Alaska.
+the people who actually lived in Alaska.

-Over the past century, people
+Over the past century,

 have preferred to use 'Denali' as the name